2020 Cummings & Lockwood Annual Update

 A number of our Partners and Associates are also active in professional and civic affairs, which include local, state and national bar association committees, as well as municipal councils and commissions.

-In addition, many Cummings & Lockwood attorneys volunteer on boards and committees that are dedicated to nonprofit, educational or charitable purposes.
-A list of representative organizations is included on the following page.
+In addition, many Cummings & Lockwood attorneys and staff volunteer on boards and committees that are dedicated to nonprofit, educational or charitable purposes.
+A list of representative organizations in which our attorneys are involved can be found on the next page.

 Alzheimer's Support Network

 Bridge Family Center

 Care Club of Collier County